 Securely attach the outdoor unit to a condenser pad, base rails, or another mounting platform that is securely anchored to the ground or building structure.
-Attach the outdoor unit with a bolt and nut on a concrete or rigid mount.
+Attach the outdoor unit with bolts and nuts on a concrete or rigid mount.
 See Figure 3.
 Follow applicable local codes for clearance, mounting, anchor and vibration attenuation requirements.